- Destination/s: Malaysia

 Your multidisciplinary knowledge holds the key to promoting an innovative and holistic approach to climate change.
 This Study Tour and the project within it provide an opportunity to enhance your global professional skills by working in multidisciplinary teams.
 You will engage and communicate with diverse stakeholders to collect data, and gain a deep understanding of real-world issue, all with the aim of developing innovative solution.

 This is an opportunity for you to meet local students in Malaysia and together you will apply knowledge, skills, and passion to make a real difference in collaboration with local stakeholders.

 This experience will accelerate your knowledge, growth mindset, interpersonal skills, and extend professional networking to exposure the impact of climate change in Malaysia.
-In collaboration with government, research, education, industry, and the local community partners, you will design and communicate a STEM solution to address the real-world issue.
+In collaboration with government, research, education, industry, and the local community partners, you will design and communicate a solution to address the real-world climate issue.
 The one that realise real lasting benefits for local communities and has a global impact.

 Your unforgettable journey ends with fun activities and visits of Batu Caves, Royal Selangor Centre, and Jungle School Gombak.

 After your arrival in Kuala Lumpur, you’ll get settled before waking up the next day to jump into a safety briefing, Malaysian cooking class, cultural immersion and welcome dinner.